Express Yourself in the Arts

-The arts experience at Northwood School begins with each students' creativity and is fostered by faculty who draw on their own artistic experience to grow each student’s skills and inspire their journey into new spaces and mediums.
-Explore painting, print-making, drawing, ceramics, sculpture, publishing, and a wide range of musical instruments practiced solo and in groups.
-Art and music co-curricular options vary by season, and students are encouraged to take a first-hand approach to discovery and mastery of skills.
+The arts experience at Northwood School begins with each students' creativity and is fostered by faculty who draw on their own experience to encourage each student’s artistic expression and to inspire students to explore new spaces and mediums.
+Students have the opportunity to express themselves artistically through painting, print-making, drawing, ceramics, sculpture, publishing, and a wide range of musical instruments practiced solo and in groups.
+Art and music co-curricular options are available outside of class time and vary by season.
+In a class or in the co-curricular program, students are encouraged to take a first-hand approach to discovery and mastery of artistic skills.
 Local resources create a vibrant arts scene off-campus: the Pendragon Theater Company travels from nearby Saranac Lake for on-campus performances and there are opportunities to collaborate in productions at the Lake Placid Center for the Arts.

 Taking Center Stage

 Students become creators at Northwood School and have the opportunity to express their creative visions through performance.
-Musicians display their talents at Northwood Cafe open-mic events, aspiring authors and poets participate in workshops with the Adirondack Center for Writing, and students lead in the spotlight and behind the scenes in student-directed theatric productions.
+Musicians display their talents at Northwood Cafe open-mic events, aspiring authors and poets participate in workshops with the Adirondack Center for Writing, students co-write original plays and lead in the spotlight and behind the scenes in theatrical productions.
 For every interest, discipline, and skill set, students learn to take the initiative to expand their horizons, share their perspective, and engage their community through the visual and performing arts.

 A peek at what our students have experienced:

-- Book signings with alumni at the Bookstore Plus.
+- Attended book signings with alumni authors at the Bookstore Plus

-- English students attended the Listen Festival Spoken Word & Poetry Performance.
+- Attended the Listen Festival Spoken Word & Poetry Performance

 As students discover the lively local Adirondack arts scene and tap into the knowledge and skills of our faculty, their ability to communicate an artistic vision will develop and advance.
-With imagination, there are no limits to what they can produce.
+With imagination and support, there is no limit to what they can produce.